Assembly

 A comprehensive catalog of 1,200+ programming languages from computing history, with dates, status, paradigms, and categories.

-Read more →Learn how to define and call functions and subroutines in BASIC, including parameters, return values, default arguments, scope, and recursion
+Read more →Learn how to define and call subroutines in Perl, including parameters, return values, scope, recursion, closures, and modern signatures with Docker-ready examples

-Read more →Learn how to define and use functions in AWK - parameters, return values, variable scope, recursion, and built-in functions with Docker-ready examples
+Read more →Learn how to define and call functions and procedures in Pascal, including parameters, scope, recursion, and higher-order functions with Docker-ready examples

 Read more →Every language guide includes working code examples, Docker images for instant setup, and progressive tutorials from Hello World to advanced topics.